Skip to Content

-Industrial optical sorting relies on a rapid sequence between the optical detection of a product (via sensors, cameras, or spectrometers) and its targeted ejection if it fails to meet conformity criteria.
+Industrial optical sorting relies on a rapid sequence between the optical detection of a product (using sensors, cameras, or spectrometers) and its targeted ejection if it does not meet compliance criteria.

-Thanks to their exceptional response time, extended service life, and ability to maintain consistent performance in harsh environments, MAC solenoid valves deliver more precise, faster, and more reliable sorting.
+Thanks to their exceptional response times, extended service life, and ability to maintain consistent performance in harsh environments, MAC solenoid valves ensure more precise, faster, and more reliable sorting.

-MAC Valves are used across several types of optical sorting, each suited to a given product type or production line: air-jet sorting, pusher/paddle sorting, and free-fall sorting.
+MAC Valves technology is used in several types of optical sorting systems, each adapted to a specific product type or production line configuration: air jet sorting, pusher/paddle sorting, and free-fall sorting.

 Air-Jet Sorting